sbeuran/deel-cloudops-task/README.md

 terraform destroy -var-file="tfvars/default.tfvars" --auto-approve
 ```

-### How the custom image was built for secondary task
+### How the custom image was built for the secondary task

 1. The code dir is `custom-http-server`
 2. The server's code is in `main.py`
-3. `Dockerfile` contains the docker image config
+3. The `Dockerfile` contains the docker image config
 4. To build the image:
 ```bash
 docker build -t sbeuran/custom-simple-http-server .